Dynamics on strata of trigonal Jacobians and some integrable problems of rigid body motion: Abstract

 \section{Abstract}

-We explicitly solve the Goryachev case of rigid body motion in terms of sigma-functions of a trigonal curve of genus 3.
-Although completely integrable this system is not algebraically integrable, and the solution involves dynamics on the strata of the curve.
-The solution is not meromorphic in complex time.
-Although the strata of hyperelliptic curves have appeared in the literature in the context of some dynamical systems, this is the first example of an integrable system whose solution involves a more general curve and several new features (and formulae) are encountered in the solution.
+We present an algebraic geometrical and analytical description of the Goryachev case of rigid body motion.
+It belongs to a family of systems sharing the same properties: although completely integrable, they are not algebraically integrable, their solution is not meromorphic in the complex time and involves dynamics on the strata of the Jacobian varieties of trigonal curves.

+Although the strata of hyperelliptic Jacobians have already appeared in the literature in the context of some dynamical systems, the Goryachev case is the first example of an integrable system whose solution involves a more general curve.
+Several new features (and formulae) are encountered in the solution given in terms of sigma-functions of such a curve.